alexvcasillas/redis/README.md

 # Bun Redis Server

-A simple Redis server implementation using Bun.
+A Redis server implementation in Bun.

 ## Installation